CodyPedersen/viz.recurse/README.md

+### About viz.recurse
+viz.recurse is a bare-bones library to easily visualize recursion without any significant overhead on the part of the user.
+This library utilizes common graph and visualization libraries (networkx, matplotlib, pygraphviz).

 ### Requirements
 `Python 3.10.13`\
 `pip 23.0.1` (graphviz compatibility)\
 `brew install graphviz` (MacOS)\
 `pip3 install -r requirements.txt`

-If running into problems installing pygraphviz:
+If running into problems installing `pygraphviz`:

 export GRAPHVIZ_DIR="$(brew --prefix graphviz)" pip install pygraphviz \